IvoBlok/CSE_FGO/README.md

 TODO
 =========
+ - Improve performance by adjusting the 'DiscreteCluster::getAtomEnergy' and 'DiscreteCluster::getAtomNeighbours' implementations / number of calls
  - Improve memory handling by using std::vector instead of the 'new' allocators in the Discrete (and probably also Continuous) cluster structs.
  - Investigate the drastically lower success percentage compared to the paper results